eithe/NRKTV.bundle/README.md

 ============

 State of this project as of October 2014:
-Quite stable and available from the Plex App Store.
+Quite stable and available from the Plex Channel Directory.
 Maintainers are struggling to find time to work on this between kids & family, so please come forward if you want to contribute :)

 To stay up to date with the stuff we are working on, please visit the issues page: